Banner

 • Risk of Mismanagement: New funding methods, like public-private partnerships, may carry risks if not properly overseen.

 • Reduced Direct Control: Public input may be diluted.
 The financial decisions would move from direct public input (referendum vote) to indirect representation (vote of the city council).
+Voters would lose the ability to vote on unfunded bonds.

 Frequently asked questions